Tittle Should be Writing Short, Clearly and Reflect of The Research Results (Arial 12, Single Space, Bold, Italic, Align Text Left)

 Acknowledgments are conveyed to appropriate parties, especially to the institution or person who is actually assisting the research, for example: to the donor, facilities, materials or advice.
 Do not give thanks to one of the authors.

 The main bibliography is derived from journals and proceedings.
 All citations referenced in the manuscript should be written in the bibliography so that the use of the reference manager is required.
 The minimum literature used in the manuscript is within the span of 5 years when the research is conducted.
 References should contain reference libraries derived from primary sources (scientific journals) of at least 80% of the total existing bibliography.
-Each manuscript contains at least 20 (twenty) lists of primary reference libraries.
+Each manuscript contains at least 30 (twenty) lists of primary references.

-You can download author guidelines in this link
+You can download author guidelines at this link

 You can download an agreement publication form at this link.